tentacleuno/tentacles.dev/content/posts/the-dangers-behind-oauth.md.md

 By giving an external company control over your authentication flow, you're putting a substantial amount of power in their hands.
 For starters, if a user's account were to be removed, they would also lose access to your service.
 Another example is data control; neither you, or your users, actually *own* the authentication flow.

 This means you have to entirely trust your OAuth provider.
-The skeptics in us would call this an
+The skeptics in us would call this an *impossible goal*.
+If you don't own the server, you can't trust it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NDQzOTU5N119
+eyJoaXN0b3J5IjpbMjEzMTk3MDQ2MF19
 -->